slchangtw/stats_modeling_R/README.md

-# Statistical Modeling with R at Jacobs (2018 Fall)
+# Statistical Modeling with R at Jacobs (Fall 2018)